beaucephus/testing-chef/README.md

 instructions on the respective tool's website or use our package manager of choice to install these tools in our development environment.

+In addition, this example using several reference files from the `beaucephus_nginx` cookbook in this repository.
+We'll clone this repository to our development environment to access those files.

 ## Create the cookbook

 The cookbook is a grouping of directories, metadata, and Chef code that the Chef run-time will load, interpret, and